sibabrata-acharya/test15/NodeJS/OauthTemplateApp/README.md

 - Pre Hook

       ```
        1. By default index.jade is used for login.
 Render to index_With_PreHook.jade from /login to show some sample UI to generate OTP as pre hook.
-Modify src/hook.json key "prehook" as "index_With_PreHook"
+Modify src/hook.json key "prehooktemplate" as "index_With_PreHook"
        2. Modify ajax call URL in index_With_PreHook.jade to use either sendgrid or twilio. /generateOTPWithTwilio to use twilio and /generateOTPWithSendGrid to use sendgrid (url: '/generateOTPWithTwilio' or url: '/generateOTPWithTwilio')
        3. Modify src/hook.json for twilio and sendgrid details
       ```